The Road to Jerusalem: Pt. 2 (Mark 10:35-40)

 But in Mark’s gospel, Jesus uses the present tense for both verbs in 10:38: He mentions the cup that He is presently, actively drinking, and the baptism which He is presently, actively being baptized with.
 Notice the slight difference of wording in Matthew and Mark’s gospels, indicated by italics:

-ἀποκριθες δὲὁ Ἰησοῦς εἶπεν· οὐκ οἴδατε τί αἰτεῖσθε. δύνασθε πιεῖν τὸποτήριον ὃ ἐγὼμέλλω πίνειν;ὁ δὲἸησοῦς εἶπεν αὐτοῖς· οὐκ οἴδατε τί αἰτεῖσθε. δύνασθε πιεῖν τὸποτήριον ὃ ἐγὼπίνω ἢ τὸβάπτισμα ὃ ἐγὼβαπτίζομαι βαπτισθῆναι;
+ἀποκριθες δὲὁ Ἰησοῦς εἶπεν· οὐκ οἴδατε τί αἰτεῖσθε. δύνασθε πιεῖν τὸποτήριον ὃ ἐγὼμέλλω πίνειν; | ὁ δὲἸησοῦς εἶπεν αὐτοῖς· οὐκ οἴδατε τί αἰτεῖσθε. δύνασθε πιεῖν τὸποτήριον ὃ ἐγὼπίνω ἢ τὸβάπτισμα ὃ ἐγὼβαπτίζομαι βαπτισθῆναι; |

-“You both have no idea what you are asking for.
-Are you each able to drink the cup which I Myself am drinking or to be baptized with the baptism which I Myself am baptized with?”
+Therefore, answering Jesus said,“You both have no idea what you are asking for.
+Are you each able to drink the cup which I Myself am about to drink?” | Therefore, Jesus said to them,“You both have no idea what you are asking for.
+Are you each able to drink the cup which I Myself am drinking or to be baptized with the baptism which I Myself am baptized with?” |

 What is the significance of this slight difference in wording?
 While Mark certainly has the Cross in mind like Matthew, the Holy Spirit through Mark emphasizes that Messiah’s entire life on earth consists of suffering, particularly during His earthly ministry, climaxing at the Cross.
 For this reason, Mark 10:38 depicts Jesus saying that He has already begun to drink the cup of suffering, seen in the words: “the cup which I Myself am (presently, actively) drinking.”